kerryrodden/tiny-tfidf/README.md

 - constructor: needs a `Corpus` object
 - `getDistanceMatrix()`

+Plus a static method, `cosineSimilarity(vector1, vector2)`, which is currently only used to calculate individual entries in the distance matrix.
 The other method, `calculateDistanceMatrix`, is intended for internal use.

 ### `Stopwords` class